awcoetzer/Toolbox-Vim-Write-Up-Plus/README.md

     </h2>
     <br>
     <p>
-        Welcome to my THM write-up for Vim, on this README you will find links to multiple documents to help you learn Vim.
-Alternatively you can run the <strong>vimtutor</strong> command within your terminal and learn by doing.
+        Welcome to my THM write-up for Vim, on this README you will find page links to each task and its questions.
+Alternatively you can run the <strong>vimtutor</strong> command within your terminal to learn vim interactively.
     </p>
 </div>